 Take Your Ground, The Best Place To Setup Your Telescope

 One last thing that affects movement on your telescope is the ground in which it is set.
 Solid ground like concrete, tiles or asphalt offers a solid option, but they absorb heat throughout the day and dissipate it back through the night.
 This can cause distortion in your viewing.
 Like a mirage effect.

 Setting up on earth or grass, or even your wood deck is better than the solid surfaces mentioned.
-Because they absorb less energy and like grass uses some of the energy.
-Thus at night, there is less heat radiation rising from under your telescope.
+Because they absorb less energy and like with grass, it actually uses some of the energy.
+Thus at night, there is less heat radiation rising up under your telescope.